LesUski/100-Days-in-Cloud/Labs/100 - Using EC2 Roles and Instance Profiles in AWS/README.md

 * **EC2**

 ## Lab description
-This lab excercies folowing concepts with use of AWS CLI commands:
+This lab exercises folowing concepts with use of AWS CLI commands:
 * **Practice usage of AWS Identity and Access Management roles for Amazon Elastic Compute Cloud (EC2)**
 * **Create and assign IAM roles**
 * **Create and attach IAM policy**